Join Us as a Research Assistant

 How to Apply

-Interested applicants should submit the application below and send a current CV or resume via email to our lab manager, Angela Santee, at email@example.com.
+Interested applicants should submit the application below and send a current CV or resume via email to our lab manager, Kai Kellerman, at firstname.lastname@example.org.
 Please include your full name and "RA Application" in the subject of the email.